gloveboxes/Create-RaspberryPi-dotNET-Core-C-Sharp-IoT-Applications/TIPS_AND_TRICKS.md

 ## How to over clock your Raspberry Pi 4 from Ubuntu 20.04

 A great reference for this process is [How to overclock Raspberry Pi 4](https://magpi.raspberrypi.org/articles/how-to-overclock-raspberry-pi-4) MagPi article.

+**WARNING**: If you overclock the Raspberry Pi 4 you will need some sort of cooling otherwise the CPU will heat up quickly and the CPU frequency will be throttled back to reduce the temperature which somewhat defeats the purpose of overclocking.

 1. Edit the usercfg.txt file